007ussapproved/Cybersecurity_dataset_analysis_2025_uss/README.md

 # Cybersecurity_dataset_analysis_2025_uss

-Scripts, prompts, and analysis pipeline for our Systematization of Knowledge (SoK) paper on cybersecurity research domains and dataset usage trends (2015–2024) using large language models (LLMs).
+Prompts, runner(processing) script, and analysis pipeline for our Systematization of Knowledge (SoK) paper on cybersecurity research domains and dataset usage trends (2015–2024) using large language models (LLMs).

 ---